Norman2115/cv-analyzer/README.md

 <img width="1510" alt="Screenshot 2024-12-31 at 10 27 58 PM" src="https://github.com/user-attachments/assets/3fc01ee2-91bf-4066-a40a-f0379fbff38f" />

 ### Skill Matching
-* Show both skills identified in the CV that match the job description and skills identified in the CV that do not directly align with the job requirements.
+* Show both skills identified in the CV that match the job description.
+* Show skills identified in the CV that do not directly align with the job requirements.

 <img width="1512" alt="Screenshot 2024-12-31 at 10 28 20 PM" src="https://github.com/user-attachments/assets/0753fa05-d888-478d-9636-0c4c0ec3e0e6" />